Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 </template>
 ```

-Moreover, if your code is logical and complex it should be commented properly so we don't have to log/debug it in order to understand how it works.
+Moreover, if your code is logical and complex it should be commented properly so we don't have to log/debug it to understand how it works.

 Writing descriptive names is also great boost to code readability.
 Let's see an example: